eProsima/Fast-DDS-docs/docs/fastddsgen/dataTypes/dataTypes.rst

       - Structure or union is meant to be used as Topic Data Type.
       - ❌
     * - :code:`@try_construct`
-      - When checking evolved type compatibility, configure the behavior for |br|
-        collection/aggregated types construction and what to do in case of failure.
+      - When checking evolved type compatibility, configure the behavior for collection/aggregated types construction and what to do in case of failure.
       - ❌
     * - :code:`@unit`